| Is

 monitoring of weight and blood glucose levels and keeping

+a constant schedule of insulin injections and feedings.
 Managing diabetes is not hard but it is time-consuming.

 Sometimes a family member or perhaps a kindly neighbor can